 If you’d rather Google Nest Wifi in your home, you can choose from a two-pack or three-pack for AU$349 or AU$469, respectively.
 We always recommend shopping around for the best modems and routers, as you may find other third-party retailers selling the units for less than telcos.
 If you do buy your own, you can then just select the ‘BYO modem’ option when signing up for your NBN plan.

 One area where Aussie Broadband claws back some points is in regards to NBN outages.
-While this data can fluctuate over time, the most recent data on outages published by the ACCC found Aussie Broadband customers experienced an outage approximately every 4.3 days.
-Of those outages, it was found the majority — approximately 38% — lasted a maximum of 10 minutes.
+While this data can fluctuate over time, the most recent data on outages published by the ACCC found Aussie Broadband customers experienced 0.33 outages per day.

 While it is now uncommon for NBN providers to instil data caps on their NBN plans, they do still exist.
 By default, Aussie Broadband’s NBN plans come with unlimited data, however the telco does offer a “build your own plan” feature that lets you customise a plan to make it perfect for your household.